This article is part of a larger series on Payroll Services.

 When OnPay Would Not Be a Good Fit

 - International payroll operations: OnPay does not support large businesses needing payroll for foreign employees or even those assigned in US territories.
-Check out our guide on the top international payroll providers as they are better suited for this.
+Check out our guide on the top international payroll providers to find providers better suited for this need.

 If you are already using a payroll solution and are considering changing to another, read our guide on how to switch payroll providers to ensure you make all the right moves beforehand.

-OnPay’s pricing scheme is very straightforward.
+Onpay’s transparent and straightforward pricing scheme helped it earn an almost perfect mark for this criterion.
 It offers one plan that costs $40 plus $6 per employee monthly, and OnPay will charge you only for the actual number of workers paid in a month.
-System setup and data migration of prior wages and employee information come at no extra cost of new users.
+System setup and data migration of prior wages and employee information come at no extra cost for new users.
 Plus, your first month with OnPay is free.

 However, you need to pay for the following services: